On the combination of graph data for assessing thin-file borrowers' creditworthiness: Experimental Design and Methodology

-\item \textbf{[GNN] Graph Neural Network Features:} We used Graph Convolutional Networks (GCN) and Graph Autoencoders (GAE) for the extracion of GNN features.
-These methods carry out the graph convolution of the network structure with a node feature vector in order to generate as output the feature vector for ensuing classification by Machine Learning approaches.
-In this study, input feature vectors are in the \textbf{Node} feature dataset.
-Regardless of whether the network is static or temporal, the feature vector is dynamic and changes at each observation period, i.e. each month.
-In order to avoid target leakage \citep{Kaufman2011}, we train the GCNs with the first available data period, these models are applied in the following months while the network or the feature vectors change.
-This approach does not handle new entrants to the social interaction networks.
-However, due to the social interaction information sources employed in this study, most thin file borrowers are taken into account in the training dataset, despite having dynamic networks.
+\item \textbf{[GNN] Graph Neural Network Features:} We used either GCN or GAE for the extraction of GNN features.
+These methods carry out the graph convolution of the network structure through a node feature vector in order to generate as output the feature vector for ensuing classification by machine learning approaches.
+In this study, GNN input feature vectors are in the \textbf{Node} feature dataset.
+Regardless of whether the network is static or temporal, the feature vector is dynamic and changes during each observation period, that is, each month.
+To avoid target leakage \citep{Kaufman2011}, we train the GCNs with the first available data period; these models are applied in the subsequent months while the network or the feature vectors change.
+This approach does not handle new entrants to the social interaction networks; however, due to the sources of social interaction information employed in this study, most thin-file borrowers are taken into account in the training dataset, despite having temporal networks.
 Therefore, new entrants do not affect our results.
-Under other circumstances, for instance when working with a partial network, our recommendation is to train a new model for every period, taking precautions not to incurr in target leakage on the credit scoring model population.
+Under other circumstances, for instance when working with a partial network, our recommendation is to train a new model for every period, taking precautions not to incur in target leakage on the population of the credit scoring model.
 Depending on the dynamism of the network, one solution is to calculate local connection updates as suggested in \citet{Vlasselaer2015} in the interim between model training phases.
-The GCNs are trained on the entire network (either FamilyNet or EOWNet) regardless of whether the nodes are part of our training dataset or not.
-The output of the GCN is the label of the nodes in the network, which can be either defaulter, non-defaulter, or unbanked; therefore, each GCN solves a multi-classification problem providing the a posteriori probabilities of each label for each node.
-Finally, each node is characterized by the GCN Features resulting from applying the GCN on the network and feature vector of the month where the node was sampled, i.e. entered the banking system.
-Figure \ref{fig:GNC2Features} illustrates the process of GCN features.
+The GCNs are trained on the entire network (either FamilyNet or EOWNet) regardless of whether the nodes belong to our training dataset or not.
+The output of the GCN is the label of the nodes in the network, which can be either defaulter, non-defaulter, or unbanked; therefore, each GCN solves a multi-classification problem by providing the a posteriori probabilities of each label for each node.
+Finally, each node is characterized by the GCN Features resulting from the application of the GCN on the network and on the feature vector of the month in which the node was sampled, that is, in which it entered the banking system.
+Figure \ref{fig:GNC2Features} illustrates the feature-engineering process to extract the GCN features.
 Regarding GAE, the feature engineering process is similar.
 In this case, the embedding corresponds to the bottleneck hidden layer representing the encoder section's output.
-For consistency, we apply the same data selection applied for the GCN on the training of the GAE models, though their training is unsupervised.
+For consistency, we apply the same data selection applied for the GCN to the training of the GAE models, although their training is unsupervised.

 \end{itemize}